oracle/nb-javac/README.md

 # About nb-javac!

+**nb-javac** is a patched version of [OpenJDK](http://openjdk.java.net/) *javac* and available under the same [license](LICENSE.txt).
+All of the source files, and the binaries produced from them, are covered by the "Classpath exception".
-"nb-javac" is a patched version of OpenJDK "javac", i.e., the Java compiler.
-This has long been part of NetBeans, providing a highly tuned Java compiler specifically for the Java editor i.e., parsing and lexing for features such as syntax coloring, code completion.
+**nb-javac** has long been part of [NetBeans](http://netbeans.org), providing a highly tuned Java compiler specifically for the Java editor i.e., parsing and lexing for features such as syntax coloring and code completion.

 # Prerequisite
   - Git